LinkNacional/lkn-mercadopago-for-givewp/README.md

 ### Payments Settings

-1) Search the WordPress sidebar for 'Link Nacional MercadoPago for GiveWP'.
+1) Access GiveWP settings from the WordPress admin dashboard.

-2) Download and activate the plugin.
+2) Under "Payment Gateways", locate "Mercado Pago" and configure settings.

-3) In the GiveWP, navigate to settings, then 'Payments Gateways', and activate 'Mercado Pago'.
+3) Enter the necessary configuration information, such as Mercado Pago TOKEN and PUBLIC KEY.
+Additionally, also customize the title and description that will appear at checkout.

 4) Save your settings.